jlangch/venice/doc/readme/excel.md

 # Excel

-Venice supports generating Excel files if the [Apache POI](https://poi.apache.org/) libs are on the runtime classpath.
+Venice supports reading and writing Excel files if the [Apache POI](https://poi.apache.org/) libraries are on the runtime classpath.

 Venice is compatible with Apache POI 4.1.x and 5.2.x.

-Run this script from the REPL to download the newest Apache POI 5.2.x libraries:
+Run this script from the REPL to download the newest Apache POI 5.2.x
+libraries:

 ```clojure
 (do